-Planning Scale Source of Control Standard relevant to WSUD structure plan (Growth Areas Authority, 2009) VPP.
-1. Urban run-off management systems are integrated into the overall plan and incorporate drainage network and limiting the amount of cut and fill required.
-See Clauses 56.05-07 2.
-The urban run-off system is designed and managed in accordance with the requirement than 60 hectares; local council for smaller catchments).
-See Clause 56.07-04.
-3. Existing natural waterways, wetlands and their riparian vegetation are incorporated into 56.05-02.
-4. Development is designed to ensure that the health of the downstream waterway does n 5.
-5. Artificial lakes, ponds or other permanent water bodies provide a water management fur cost effective.
-Urban run-off management systems are integrated into the overall plan and incorporated into the open space network, ideally by avoiding alteration of the natural drainage network and limiting the amount of cut and fill required.
+Planning Scale Source of Control Standard relevant to WSUD Precinct structure PSP Guidelines (Growth Areas Authority, 2009) To demonstrate the response to the IWCM design element, a PSP should apply the following seven relevant standards which are cross referenced to clause 56 of the VPP. plan Urban run-off management systems are integrated into the overall plan and incorporated into the open space network, ideally by avoiding alteration of the natural drainage network and limiting the amount of cut and fill required.
 See Clauses 56.05-01 and 56.07-04.
-The urban run-off system is designed and managed in accordance with the requirements of the relevant water authority (Melbourne Water for catchment greater than 60 hectares; local council for smaller catchments).
+2. The urban run-off system is designed and managed in accordance with the requirements of the relevant water authority (Melbourne Water for catchment greater than 60 hectares; local council for smaller catchments).
 See Clause 56.07-04.
-Existing natural waterways, wetlands and their riparian vegetation are incorporated into urban run-off systems where appropriate.
+3. Existing natural waterways, wetlands and their riparian vegetation are incorporated into urban run-off systems where appropriate.
 See Clauses 56.05-01 and 56.05-02.
-Development is designed to ensure that the health of the downstream waterway does not decline as a result of urban development.
+4. Development is designed to ensure that the health of the downstream waterway does not decline as a result of urban development.
 See Clause 56.07-04.
-Artificial lakes, ponds or other permanent water bodies provide a water management function in an urban context, protect and enhance natural systems and are cost effective.
-Development sensitive to flood risk is not sited on significant flood risk areas.
+5. Artificial lakes, ponds or other permanent water bodies provide a water management function in an urban context, protect and enhance natural systems and are cost effective.
+6. Development sensitive to flood risk is not sited on significant flood risk areas.
 Flood storage areas are utilised as features and used for less sensitive uses such as active or passive public open space.
 See Clause 56.07-04.
 7. Adjustments to the stream or floodway only occur if it is necessary, cost effective, does not increase flood risk elsewhere, and minimises environmental impacts.
 8. Large areas of open space are located where they enable the capture of stormwater for watering.
-Sub- division VPP, CI 56.07 Integrated Water Management Standard C22: The supply of drinking water to the boundary of all lots in the subdivision to the satisfaction of the relevant water authority.
-Standard C23: Reused and recycled water supply systems must be: Provided to the boundary of all lots in the subdivision where required by the relevant water authority.
+Sub- VPP, CI 56.07 Standard C22: The supply of drinking water to the boundary of all lots in the subdivision to the satisfaction of the relevant water authority. division Integrated Water Management Standard C23: Reused and recycled water supply systems must be: Provided to the boundary of all lots in the subdivision where required by the relevant water authority.
 Standard C24: Wastewater systems must be: Reticulated wastewater must be provided to the boundary of all lots in the subdivision where required by the relevant water authority.
 Standard C25: The urban stormwater management must be: Designed to meet the current best practice performance objectives for stormwater quality as contained in the BPEM Guidelines as amended.
 Designed to ensure that flows downstream of the subdivision site are restricted to pre-development levels unless increased flows are approved by the relevant drainage authority and there are no detrimental downstream impacts.
 Infill VPP, LPPF In some municipalities - see discussion under Lot scale policy and control.